M-Waweru/m-waweru.github.io/about.md

 ### Projects

 * **Shukran**: This is the first product that I have taken to market and gotten real users for.
 I was involved in market research, design, development, talking to users and now running the operations.
-It has scratched an itch to innovation and build startups.
+It has scratched an itch for innovation and building startups.
 For information on our [website](https://shukran.co/)

 * **Agrarian**: An agritech IoT solution for farmers to collect and analyse farm conditions and make data-driven farming decisions.
 Worked as the Project Manager and President of Enactus Strathmore.
 Find more information about Agrarian [here](https://strathmore.edu/news/enactus-strathmore-to-represent-kenya-in-the-enactus-global-competition-set-for-september/)